The 6 Stages of the Creative Process

 So there you have it.
 The creative process, in a nutshell, a tug of war between the two sides of the creative mind, another epic battle fought and won.
 Another painting is done.

 Now that the garage studio is no longer an icebox, Spock and Pee-wee have been doing lots of nattering.
-Many works in progress in preparation for my upcoming shows), seen below in the S-H-I-T stage.
+Many works in progress (in preparation for my upcoming shows), seen below in the S-H-I-T stage.